itskundan-01/itskundan-01/README.md

 ## This will be updated soon, Stay Tuned

-This page will be updated
+This page will be updated, it is taking time because